 Injuries or Loss of Life.
 For beachgoers and coastal communities, hazardous waves and swells near or onshore produce dangerous rip currents that can carry even the strongest swimmers out to sea.
 High surf can also knock spectators off exposed rocks and jetties.
 Because of these hazardous conditions, beaches can be closed to the public.
-For mariners, small craft may be difficult to navigate and waves can be hazardous to small craft.
+Small craft may be difficult to navigate for mariners, and waves can be hazardous to small craft.
 Inexperienced mariners, especially those operating smaller vessels, should avoid navigating in these conditions.

 Beach Erosion.
 Swells can produce large breaking waves in nearshore and onshore areas.
-These waves can cause severe erosion along with coastal communities.
-This has been the case in Trinidad and Tobago along Tobago’s Atlantic Coastlines, Mayaro and Manzanilla in Eastern Trinidad and Cedros and Icacos in Southwestern Trinidad.
+These waves can cause severe erosion along coastal communities.
+This has been the case in Trinidad and Tobago along Tobago’s Atlantic Coastlines, Mayaro, Manzanilla in Eastern Trinidad, and Cedros and Icacos in Southwestern Trinidad.

 Coastal Flooding.
 Particularly during high tides, large waves can produce localized coastal flooding.
 Seawater can also splash onto low-lying roadways such as Mosquito Creek and the Manzanilla-Mayaro Road.